SergeyDavidovich/CGInnovation.ProjectZen/README.md

-## Risk monitoring system for your bussines
+## Risk monitoring system for your business
 <img src="RiskMonitor.png"/>